New Jersey online gamblers, do you think Andy Reid will win a second straight Super Bowl for the Kansas City Chiefs?

 At William Hill, it is +375.
 Distinction: this one requires a missed goal.
 A “doink” that becomes a field goal is no good.

 This prop illustrated the depth of sports-betting creativity.
-The idea came from William Hill employees, who were part of a company-wide contest to enhance the prop menu.
+The idea came from William Hill (now Caesars) employees, who were part of a company-wide contest to enhance the prop menu.

 The crossbar and the upright were the best friends of Eagles bettors and fans in that first playoff game against the Chicago Bears a couple of years ago.